oqc/qdf/qmf.md

 May quite likely be localized.

 #### publisher

 The organization that holds the publishing rights.

 #### contributor

 A person (or organization) who made minor contributions to the text.

 #### date

-When the text was first published, formatted as a string.
+When the text was first published, on the Gregorian calendar, formatted as a string.
 Valid are: `"YYYY"`, `"YYYY-MM"` and `"YYYY-MM-DD"`.

 #### description

 A short description of the text.
 May quite likely be localized.

 #### type